marmelab/coPostgresQuery/README.md

     .returnFields(['id', 'name', 'firstname']);
 ```

-On the second call it takes the query parameters and returns an object on the form `{ sql, parameters }`.
+On the second call it takes the query parameters and returns an object of the form `{ sql, parameters }`,
-With the sql containing named parameter, and parameters having been sanitized based on the configuration.
+with the sql containing named parameter, and parameters having been sanitized based on the configuration.
 For example:

 ```js